 How to start investing

-At OneFamily, we believe everyone should have the same access to different ways to grow their money as everyone else.
+At OneFamily, we believe everyone should have the opportunity to invest their money.

-When investing feels overly complicated, it can be off-putting for people who haven’t been taught about finance.
-That causes some members of society, especially young people, to be excluded from opportunities to make their money work harder.
+Investing can seem complicated, which can be off-putting if you haven’t been taught about finance.
+This leads to some people, especially young people, being excluded from opportunities to make their money work harder through investing.

 What is investing?

-Before you can start investing your money, it's important to understand what "investing" means.
+Before you start investing your money, it's important to understand what "investing" means.

 How does investing work?